AmrMohameed/Smart_glasses_for_blind/README.md

 -  ## What's the project? and how it work?

     In our proposed system, camera network is built by placing a camera at the blind's glasses.
-    The cameras provide scene around faces of people, and inform blind users who is on the front of him.
+    The cameras provide scene around faces of people and the objects of his surrounding , then inform blind user what and who is on the front of him.
 In this process, matching-based face recognition is performed to find out the faces in the dataset (CSV file).